ComfortDelGro calls off plans to float Aussie unit

 In May, the group said it was looking to free up cash from its Australian business through an IPO or partial sale of assets.

 Since then, ComfortDelGro's share price has been trending downwards.
-It closed one cent lower at $1.61 on Wednesday.
+It closed one cent lower at $1.61 yesterday.

-Analysts had largely been optimistic about the float.
-UOB Kay Hian’s Llelleythan Tan valued the float at around A$1.5 billion (S$1.5 billion), which he said would add 8 per cent to 9 per cent upside to his target price of $1.90 for ComfortDelGro.
+Analysts have largely been optimistic about the float.
+UOB Kay Hian's Mr Llelleythan Tan valued it at about A$1.5 billion (S$1.49 billion), which he said would add 8 per cent to 9 per cent upside to his target price of $1.90 for ComfortDelGro.

-DBS Group Research said the Aussie listing could boost ComfortDelGro’s target price to around $2.20 “in theory”.
-It said cash released from the float could strengthen the group’s balance sheet for future mergers and acquisitions, and possibly for higher dividend payouts.
+DBS Group Research said the Australian listing could boost ComfortDelGro's target price to about $2.20 "in theory".
+It said cash released from the float could strengthen the group's balance sheet for future mergers and acquisitions, and possibly for higher dividend payouts.